Sandthorn/sandthorn/README.md

 ### `Sandthorn::AggregateRoot.aggregate_trace`

 Using `aggregate_trace` one can store meta data on events.
-The data is not aggregate specific and it can store who executed a specific command on the aggregate.
+The data is not aggregate specific and it can for example store who executed a specific command on the aggregate.

 ```ruby
 board.aggregate_trace {player: "Fred"} do |aggregate|